Quick Page Navigation (Tap to Expand)

 Credit is not standardized since the program is no longer accredited.
 A transcript is issued at successful completion of the course and is mailed to the school the student attends.
 Credit can be achieved through the Guidance Department of a public school where, most often, a Carnegie Unit can be obtained.
 Because this program involves over 100+ hours of on-task time and reading, most schools have little difficulty in allowing the student who successfully completes the course to obtain a semester’s credit in advanced biological science.
 On rare occasions, some public schools have counted this course as a full year course of credit.
 Research students (second year) can typically also obtain a Carnegie unit from their school upon successful completion.

 Some college students have obtained college credit through their college or university, the nature of which is determined by the registrar of said school.
 Credits achieved this way usually range from 4-5 hours of credit as an elective.
 One some occasions, universities have offered 7-10 hours of credit in the field of education for students who serve as Student Teachers.
-They prepare lessons plans, lecture, and keep a journal as required by the Education Department of the said school they attend.
+They prepare lesson plans, lecture, and keep a journal as required by the Education Department of the said school they attend.
 Please contact our Executive Director Michael Lane at michael@evidence4faith.org if you are looking for student teaching experience.

 Some schools have refused to offer credit due to the religious nature of Evidence 4 Faith.
 In this case we suggest that the transcript still be placed in the student file for evidence of attending an extracurricular academic program.
 Colleges and Universities will be able to see this in the student’s file, and it can have an impact scholarship considerations and honors.